vibr77/AppleIIDiskIIStm32F411/README.md

+# SmartDisk II for Apple II

-# Apple II STM32 based Hardware DISKII EMULATOR
+## Apple II STM32 based Hardware DISKII EMULATOR

 This project is about an Apple II Disk II hardware emulator capable of reading / writing disk image from/to SDCARD.